RequirementEngineering/ch-re-al147172/SRS.md

 A backup for the system is recommended too for loss information risk by using a USB and only the supervisor able to have it and use it in case of hardware or software damage.

-Another feautre to avoid accidental loss of memory is to undone actions using command ctrl+Z
+Another feautre to avoid accidental loss of memory is to undone actions using command ctrl+Z.

 NOTE: A superior user account should be created in case of any difficulties with the tool manager account, in this case the supervisor account.

-5.0 Performance requirements
+5. Performance requirements

 * The system is created to allow two or more administrator account to manage the database at a time.
 * The system allows number and character data.